Our nationally-ranked cancer experts aren't just on our team. They're on yours. We're here for you during your treatment

 Why Choose Jefferson for Lung Cancer?

-The Sidney Kimmel Cancer Center at Jefferson and Jefferson’s Lung Nodule Clinic are your Philadelphia area resources for nationally-recognized oncology expertise.
+The Sidney Kimmel Cancer Center – Jefferson Health and Jefferson’s Lung Nodule Clinic are your Philadelphia area resources for nationally-recognized oncology expertise.
 We’re rated as one of the nation’s best hospitals for cancer treatment by U.S.News & World Report, and we are one of only 70 National Cancer Institute NCI-designated Cancer Centers in the United States.

 Jefferson is proud to have many one-of-a-kind programs including our Thoracic Oncology Program that provides an advanced level of lung cancer treatment and research focused on addressing every aspect of your care.
 Our Jane and Leonard Korman Respiratory Institute — Jefferson Health and National Jewish Health was formed to better understand lung disease through innovative research and expanded clinical programs for exceptional patient care.

 At Jefferson, we not only offer our patients best-in-class lung cancer medical services, our compassionate care includes a support program to meet your emotional and psychological needs, too.